arifC/compass-doc-adv/docs/tasks.md

 **Acceptance Criteria**
 Output shows:
-- name and id of runtime "Production"
+- name and id of runtime "production"
 - timestamp and condition

 ---